duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_frontend_walkthroughs.md

 // define dictionary - gives the definition of the word "dictionary."
 //
 // Notes:
-// ddg_spice_dictionary_definition - gets the definitions of a given word (e.g. noun.
+// ddg_spice_dictionary_definition - gets the definitions of a given word (e.g., noun.
 A sound or a combination of sounds).
-// ddg_spice_dictionary_pronunciation - gets the pronunciation of a word (e.g. wûrd).
+// ddg_spice_dictionary_pronunciation - gets the pronunciation of a word (e.g., wûrd).
 // ddg_spice_dictionary_audio - gets the audio file.
 // ddg_spice_dictionary_reference - handles plural words.
 (Improve on this in the future.)
 ```